Gradient Networks for Universal Magnetic Modeling of Synchronous Machines: Abstract

 \section{Abstract}

-This paper presents a physics-informed neural network approach for dynamic modeling of saturable synchronous machines, including cases with spatial harmonics.
-We introduce an architecture that incorporates gradient networks directly into the fundamental machine equations, enabling accurate modeling of the nonlinear and coupled electromagnetic constitutive relationship.
-By learning the gradient of the magnetic field energy, the model inherently satisfies energy balance (reciprocity conditions).
-The proposed architecture can universally approximate any physically feasible magnetic behavior and offers several advantages over lookup tables and standard machine learning models: it requires less training data, ensures monotonicity and reliable extrapolation, and produces smooth outputs.
-These properties further enable robust model inversion and optimal trajectory generation, often needed in control applications.
-We validate the proposed approach using measured and finite-element method (FEM) datasets from a 5.6-kW permanent-magnet (PM) synchronous reluctance machine.
-Results demonstrate accurate and physically consistent models, even with limited training data.
+This paper presents a physics-constrained neural network framework for dynamic modeling of saturable synchronous machines, including spatial harmonics.
+The proposed architecture embeds gradient networks directly into the fundamental machine equations to model nonlinear, coupled electromagnetic behavior.
+By learning the gradient of magnetic field energy, the model satisfies reciprocity and energy-balance constraints by construction.
+The approach can universally approximate any physically feasible magnetic characteristics while offering key advantages over lookup tables and conventional black-box networks: monotonicity, smooth outputs, and improved generalization from limited data.
+These properties also support robust model inversion and trajectory optimization for control.
+The method is validated using measured and finite-element-method (FEM) data from a 5.6-kW permanent-magnet (PM) synchronous reluctance machine and is further demonstrated experimentally in real-time closed-loop operation on an embedded control platform.
+The results show accurate and physically consistent modeling performance, even with limited training data.